 DCIM software enables you to easily organize, locate and store information relating to your physical layer assets.
 Data center storage capacity is expensive.
 Studies have shown that most data centers under-utilize their existing infrastructure, which means that they might be expanding their storage capacity without first using all of their current potential.
 Without a DCIM, it is hard to keep track of everything, even in a small network, not to mention a larger one.
 For this reason alone, it is worth investing in the right DCIM software.

 Cable and connectivity management

 Errors in performing network changes can prove to be very costly for your organization, both in terms of downtime, and inefficient use of resources when planning moves or expansions.
 A DCIM solution will allow you to plan your network changes according to change processes through work orders and work flows.
 This not only greatly reduces the chances of errors being made, but also provides a detailed audit trail, greatly increasing the chances of being able to swiftly take corrective action in the event of any errors occurring.

 Home-grown databases, Visio drawings or Excel sheets become even less maintainable as your network grows.
 Seamless scalability can be problematic when it comes to free open source solutions.
 A DCIM solution that delivers high and consistent performance will alleviate this problem.
 Another consideration is that your network data is not just of interest to your network professionals, but is also a gold mine of information for many other roles within your organization.
 For example, your purchasing department may require to accurately track current stock and store levels.
-As more and more users tap into this information, it is vital that the DCIM solutionwill scale accordingly.
+As more and more users tap into this information, it is vital that the DCIM solution will scale accordingly.

 Reporting and greater efficiency